mozillaarchive/deuxdrop/README.md

+### :warning: This project is not actively maintained :warning:
+Proceed at own risk :no_good:

 # Deuxdrop

 Secure messaging with the distributed federation and deliver model of email but with the contact list model of chat systems like jabber.